octo-technology/OpenTezos/docs/tezos-basics/operations.md

 authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
 ---

 This chapter introduces the notion of _Operations_ on Tezos.
-These are more commonly known as _Transactions_ on other blockchains.
+These are more commonly known as _Transactions_ on other blockchains and in Tezos are a subset of operations.

 ## Implicit accounts and originated accounts
 Let's start by talking about the two types of addresses in Tezos [[1]](/tezos-basics/operations#references):